-Most organizations develop their supply chain strategy in a piecemeal fashion over time, which means it can reach a point where it is no longer fit for purpose.
+Most organisations develop their supply chain strategy in a piecemeal fashion over time, which means it can reach a point where it is no longer fit for purpose.
 We identify some common failings.

 Every supply chain leader will understand the importance of having an efficient and well-managed supply chain that ensures products are delivered in the right quantities, on time, and as cost efficiently as possible.
 The strategy should align with the needs of the business and its customers.
-It should also minimize risk and ensure the organization operates in an ethically responsible and sustainable fashion.
+It should also minimise risk and ensure the organisation operates in an ethically responsible and sustainable fashion.

 Yet while most supply chain leaders understand the need for a comprehensive supply chain strategy, encompassing everything from planning to warehousing and delivery to stores or customers and returns, many businesses still operate inefficient supply chains.